a6b8/pattern-finder/README.md

 # Pattern Finder

 This module helps to find patterns in strings.
-It can be used to find specific patterns in private keys that visually help locate the address more easily.
+It can be used to find specific patterns in public keys that visually help locate the address more easily.

 ## Quickstart